-LIFE SCIENCE BUILDING(S)
+LIFE SCIENCE

 One or more buildings managed by the same management company.
 The single building and/or campus must be at least 50% leased and occupied by life science tenants with a minimum of 30% lab rentable square footage area.
+There is no minimum office requirement.
 Life science tenants shall be defined as those tenants specializing in chemistry, biochemistry, pharmacology, cell biology, genetics, immunology, microbiology, molecular biology, and agricultural technology.

-HISTORICAL BUILDING
+HISTORICAL